Jarfsoft/Jarfsoft.github.io/README.md

 ### Prerequisites

-- A operating system such as Windows, MAC, or Linux
+- An operating system such as Windows, MAC, or Linux
-- A modern browser such as Google Chrome, Mozilla Firefox, or Microsoft Edge
+- An modern browser such as Google Chrome, Mozilla Firefox, or Microsoft Edge

 ### Setup
-- Clone or download the repo and run the HTML File.
+- Clone or download the repo.
+- Go to the folder in which you downloaded the repo.
+- Find the index.html file and drag it into a browser tab.

 ### Run tests
 - StyleLint